Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 On our very first wild camping expedition in a used motorhome, we spent ages fretting that our fridge was not working on 12v, as the book said it was second in the hierarchy of power options.
 Doh …eventually we worked out that 12v only works when the engine is running; the fridge runs on gas if you’re not hooked up!

-RELATED POST – Motorhoming Made Easy – Your Top 20 Questions Answered
+RELATED POST: Motorhoming Made Easy – Your Top 20 Questions Answered

 Solar Panels

-RELATED POST – An Easy Guide to Motorhome Electrics
+RELATED POST: An Easy Guide to Motorhome Electrics

 Gas Bottles

 Full gas bottles for your heating, hot water and cooking.
 Get to know your van and how much gas your heating and hot water system uses.
-We were surprised to run through nearly 20kg of gas in a weekend wild camping in the mountains of northern Spain one winter!
+We were surprised to run through nearly 20kg of gas in a weekend of wild camping in the mountains of northern Spain one winter!

-RELATED POST – An Easy Guide to Motorhome Gas & LPG
+RELATED POST: An Easy Guide to Motorhome Gas & LPG

 Fresh Water

-Fill your fresh water tank to the brim before heading out for a few nights, and consider taking bottles drinking water if you can.
+Fill your fresh water tank to the brim before heading out for a few nights, and consider taking bottles of drinking water if you can.
 Fresh water is the one thing that brings us back to civilisation!

 RELATED POST: An Easy Guide to Motorhome Water Systems